niltwill/vc-updatedscm/README.md

 	- Note: Save-friendly SCM doesn't seem to load old save games with these above, so it remained as it was.
 - Mercedes will now only say "Do you mind me resting my hand in your lap?" in 'The Party' mission if she sits next to you in a car.
 - Added two extra audio lines in "The Job" by Tommy if you get the attention of the cops: "Crap, now the cops are onto us!", "And we're not even there yet!"
-- Fixed the borked vehicle spawn points and added Zera's fixed vehicle spawn points (and forgot to mention some of these).
- 	- Phil's Patriot position slightly changed.?????
+ 	- Phil's Patriot position slightly changed.??
 - Tommy's clothes are no longer reverted to his default one when entering missions 'Riot', 'Four Iron', 'No Escape?', 'Cop Land'.
-- Voodoo model now gets destroyed in 'Cannon Fodder' instead of the non-existing 'Stinger' (original car)????
+- Voodoo model now gets destroyed in 'Cannon Fodder' instead of the non-existing 'Stinger' (original car)??
 - Hotring cars now spawn as a reward after completing the mission "Hotring" (similarly to Bloodring)??
 - Spand Express now spawns regularly after you complete "Riot" (at that mission location)
 - The "An Old Friend..." as the latest mission if you save the game before Lawyer's first mission is now displayed instead of "In the beginning..."????